 OxaliTEX’s development is being led by OncoTEX Vice President of Research, Dr Jonathan F. Arambula via a collaboration with researchers at the University of Texas at Austin and the MD Anderson Cancer Center.

-Dr Arambula said the Australia patent brought OncoTEX one step closer to safely and efficiently delivering life-saving medicines.
+Dr Arambula said both patents bring OncoTEX one step closer to safely and efficiently delivering life-saving medicines.

 “We are enthusiastic about this patent.
 Having a country issue approval is a clear illustration of the innovation behind our technology and our platform,” Dr Arambula said.